Anirudhkkumr/Python_EDA_project/README.md

 -Exploration of the correlation between age and salary, visualized for clarity.

 Before diving into these analyses, it's essential to preprocess the data, including correcting erroneous values in the "Height" column by assigning random values between 150 and 180.

-**What is Exploratory Data Analysis (EDA)?**

-EDA is an essential step in the data analysis process that helps to uncover patterns, trends, and anomalies in a dataset.
-It involves applying statistical and visual techniques to understand relationships and data issues.
-Techniques such as summary statistics, correlation analysis, and visualizations like histograms, box plots, and scatter plots are commonly used.
-The goal of EDA is to gain insights, formulate hypotheses, and support data-driven decision-making.
-It also aids in detecting outliers, identifying correlations between variables, and understanding the dataset’s structure to prepare it for deeper analysis and modeling.

 **1: Data Preprocessing**
 Data preprocessing transforms raw data into a clean and usable format.
 This involves handling missing values, scaling features, encoding categorical data, and removing outliers.
 Preprocessing ensures that the dataset is ready for accurate analysis and modeling.